Imagine an ideal day creating content…

 Before we move onto the next step of reactive content marketing, I need to remind you all of something incredibly obvious…

-…DO NOT use topics, trends or news that is negative and will easily offend.
+…DO NOT use topics, trends or news that are negative and will easily offend.
 This type of reactive content will destroy your brand.
 Be very careful when it comes to any news that isn’t positive.

 #2: Finding an Angle